CraveFM/nsInstagramCloneApp/README.md

   }
 ```

-- [ ] Import the [The application-settings module](https://docs.nativescript.org/ns-framework-modules/application-settings) from the `core` Library
+- [ ] Import the [application-settings module](https://docs.nativescript.org/ns-framework-modules/application-settings) from the `core` Library

 ```typescript
 import { ApplicationSettings } from '@nativescript/core';